mauricioaniche/mauricioaniche.github.io/research.md

 ## Software testing

-In modern software development, testing is code.
-My research focuses on helping developers in understanding what are the charateristics of a maintainable test code suite.
+In modern software development, testing _is_ code.
+My research focuses on helping developers in understanding what are the characteristics of a maintainable test code suite.

 **Key publications:**